SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

    (this is an R script and uses R syntax, not a config or environment file)
    - DATA_FOLDER : the path to the folder that has the L0 and L1 subfolders
    - SYNC_DATA_FOLDER : the path to yoru google drive folder.
+   - CHECKLIST_FOLDER : location of various checklist files

+**TO-DO: we have two checklists L0 = Clements etc and L1= PLZ Curated and this system does not accommodate for that**

 Example filepaths.R contents